2022 - Annual ACE Conference

-Benno Buehler is a Vice President affiliated to the Munich and Brussels offices.
-Previously, he was a senior member of the European Commission’s DG Competition Chief Economist Team.
+Benno Buehler is a vice president affiliated to the Munich and Brussels offices.
+Before joining CRA in 2019, he was a senior member of the European Commission’s DG Competition Chief Economist Team.
 He started his career at an international management consultancy.

-His academic work has been published in scientific journals such as the Journal of Industrial Economics and the European Economic Review.
+His academic work has been published in scientific journals including the Journal of Industrial Economics and the European Economic Review.
 He has also published on competition policy in the Review of Industrial Organization as well as in Competition Law & Policy Debate.
-Benno regularly speaks at competition policy conferences.
+Benno regularly speaks at competition policy conferences and is a lecturer at the Brussels School of Competition.

 He is a native German speaker, and is fluent in English and French.